sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 My way of using Computer.

 ## Operating System:
-- Windows 11 Pro x64.
+- Windows 10 Pro x64.
 - Dark Mode Everywhere.
-- On Transparency Effect.
+- Off Transparency Effect.
 - Update Windows & Apps.
 - Disable AI 100% from everywhere.
 - No Start Ups apps at all other than default.
 - Always show scrollbar.
 Never hide.
 For all windows.
 - Turn Off Windows Snap Effects and suggestions, but enable snapping.
 - Desktop & Lock Screen Wallpaper any good default wallpaper.
 Doesn't matter.
-- Windows color = Green.
+- Windows color = Default Blue.
 - Turn Off Notifications on Lock screen.
 - Lock Screen free from widgets and everything.
 - Taskbar should have almost every everyday use application pin.
 - Desktop should be empty.
 No Icons at all.
-- Taskbar should contain apps, search bar, task view button, no widgets, and always combine icons, and left alignment.
+- Taskbar should contain apps, search bar, task view button, widgets, and always combine icons, and left alignment.
 - Start Menu doesn't matter.
 - Alt + Tab should work with applications not with their tabs.
+- Rest Defaults.

 ## File Explorer:
 - Windows Default File Explorer.
 - Show hidden items and folders with full extension.
 - In 99.99% cases use list details view.
 - Launch in "This Pc".
+- Don't pin anything except defauts.

-## Browser:
+## Microsoft Edge:
-- Download and Install Google Chrome.
+- Download and Install Microsoft Edge.
 - Make this default for everything.
 - Dark Theme default.
+- New Tab Page = Empty.
+- Use Bing Search Engine.
 - Sign In & Sync.
 - Extensions = "Vimium".
 That's it.
 - Show bookmark bar always.